gp201/ivar/docs/MANUAL.md

 Input: Variant tsv files for each replicate/sample

 Input Options    Description
-           -t    Minimum fration of files required to contain the same variant.
+           -t    Minimum fraction of files required to contain the same variant.
 Specify value within [0,1].
 (Default: 1) -f    A text file with one variant file per line.

 Output Options   Description